Contents: Switching from 2HI to 4HI ↧ Switching from 4HI to 2HI ↧ Switching from 2HI or 4HI to 4LO ↧ Switching from 4LO to 4HI or 2HI ↧

 Switching from 2HI or 4HI to 4LO

-To switch from 2HI or 4HI to 4LO, the vehicle must be stopped or moving at less than 3 mph (4.8 km/h) with gearbox in neutral (N).
-The preferred method is to switch to 4LO driving at a speed of 1-2 miles per hour (1.6-3.2 km/h).
+To shift from 2HI or 4HI to 4LO, the vehicle must be stopped or moving at less than 3 mph (4.8 km/h) with the transmission in neutral (N).
+The preferred method for shifting into 4LO is driving at 1-2 mph (1.6-3.2 km/h).
 Press and release the 4LO button.
-You must wait until the indicator lamp stops flashing and stays on before moving the gear lever.
+You must wait until the indicator light stops flashing and remains on continuously before moving the gear lever.

-If the 4LO button is pressed while your vehicle is in gear and moving, the 4LO indicator light will flash for 30 seconds and shifting will not occur until your vehicle is moving slower than 3 mph (4.8 km/h) and the gearbox will not be in neutral (N).
+If the 4LO button is pressed while your vehicle is in gear and moving, the 4LO indicator light will flash for 30 seconds and the shift will not occur until your vehicle is moving slower than 3 mph (4.8 km/h) and the gearbox will not be in neutral (N).

 Switching from 4LO to 4HI or 2HI

-To change from 4LO to 4HI or 2HI, the vehicle must be stopped or moving at less than 3 mph (4.8 km/h) with gearbox in neutral (N).
-It is better if the car moves at a speed of 1-2 miles / hour (1.6-3.2 km/h).
+To shift from 4LO to 4HI or 2HI, the vehicle must be stopped or moving at less than 3 mph (4.8 km/h) with the gearbox in neutral (N).
+It is better if the car moves at a speed of 1-2 mph (1.6-3.2 km/h).
 Press and release the 4HI button.
-You must wait until the indicator lamp stops flashing and stays on before moving the transmission control lever.
+You must wait until the indicator lamp stops flashing and remains on continuously before moving the gearshift lever.

-If the 4HI button is pressed while your vehicle is at speed or in motion, the indicator lamp will flash for 30 seconds and the switch will not occur until the vehicle is moving slower than 3 mph (4.8 km/h) and the gearbox will not be in neutral (N).
+If the 4HI button is pressed when your vehicle is at speed or moving, the indicator lamp will flash for 30 seconds and the shift will not occur until the vehicle is moving slower than 3 mph (4.8 km/h) and the gearbox will not be in neutral (N).